PrefectHQ/prefect/docs/concepts/incidents.md

 ### Incident Automations

 Automations can be used for triggering an incident and for selecting actions to take when an incident is triggered.
-For example, a critical level incident could trigger a Pager Duty notification action.
+For example, a work pool status change could trigger the declaration of an incident, or a critical level incident could trigger a notification action.

 ### Managing an Incident